melt-umn/melt-website/content/silver/concepts/decorated-vs-undecorated.md

 ```

 > _**Example:**_
-> A helper function that decorates expressions with default values for any set of inherited attributes requires the resulting references to have only the known attributes:
+> A helper function that decorates expressions with default values for any set of inherited attributes requires the resulting references to have only the known attributes.
 > We can use a subset constraint to enforce a maximum reference set:
 ```
 function getRef